 On this layover, we had 6 hours to spare.
-This was not going to be a restless 6 hours though, as the day before i realized when I purchased or tickets they were from and to two different airports…
+This was not going to be a restless 6 hours though, as the day before I realized when I purchased or tickets they were from and to two different airports…

 Now when booking or flights, I did enter in Stockholm as our destination.
 However, the two airports are nowhere near the city.
 The main airport is 45 minutes out in one direction while the other is an hour and a half in the other.
 So a total of 3 hours was used when getting from one airport to the other.
-If we wouldn’t have had those 6 hours, were would have been in serious trouble.
+If we wouldn’t have had those 6 hours, we would have been in serious trouble.

 I looked at Paul and said “it’s just as if we are on the Amazing Race”!

 We got to see more of the country though then we thought, which was fine by us.
 We will be back for 5 days to see the city in two weeks, but it was a great unexpected side tour in the meantime!

 To come here, to catch bus number 2.